pepita-remembrance/arq-1-angular-frontend-dubor-leutwyler/README.md

 ### How to use

+First of all we are using in the backend an architecture that separates the database logic with the model.
+So in order to test the look and feel faster than with a normal implementation we are using as a proof of concept an ___in memory database___ that initially is empty.
+By pressing the button seed the database will allow us to use the following data:

 The valid users are **Marco Gomez**, and **Joaquin Sanchez** as normal students, and **Gabriela Arevalo** and **Pablo Suarez** as admins.

 # Run it locally